mohsenshafiei/tiny-vite/Readme.md

 Enjoy tiny-vite with a simple HMR support.

-# Challenges with Vite
+## Challenges with Vite

 - When you are working in an enterprise company with 6000 modules.
 There will be a Network bottleneck of unbundled ESM during dev
 - Esbuild challenges are:
   - Limited chunk control
-  - -Difficult to customize and extend
+  - Difficult to customize and extend
 - Rollup challenges are:

   - slow build speed compared to native